LMH Health Implementing Precautions for Influenza-Like Illnesses | Learn More

 A biopsy may result in retinal detachment (the retina separates from other tissues in the eye).
 This can be repaired by surgery.

 Certain factors affect prognosis (chance of recovery) and treatment options.

 The prognosis (chance of recovery) and treatment options depend on the following:

 After intraocular melanoma has been diagnosed, tests are done to find out if cancer cells have spread to other parts of the body.

 The process used to find out if cancer has spread to other parts of the body is called staging.
 The information gathered from the staging process determines the stage of the disease.
 It is important to know the stage in order to plan treatment.

 The following tests and procedures may be used in the staging process:

-The following sizes are used to describe intraocular melanoma:
+The following sizes are used to describe intraocular melanoma and plan treatment: